hyosung11/Launch-School/Courses/journal.md

 13:29 Completed Lesson 3: Object Creation Patterns > Assignment 6.
 Constructors with Prototypes.

 15:09 Did most of the Kettlebell Simple & Sinister training this afternoon.
 I still feel kind of tired.

+16:55 I have the writers bloc on my schedule but I feel tired and not sure I want to participate today.
+It's after my work day, so I think I may pass this week.

+17:17 I finished assignment 7, but I need to study my notes and look at the questions again, preferably next time with a study partner.